Home » How To Clean Your Bathroom Quickly and Effectively

 Tossing a few drops of water on a hard floor before mopping will help prevent scratches and dulling of the finish.

-Wash shower curtains in warm water with mild detergent – no bleach – then hang them dry outside.
-This will help them last longer.
+Wash shower curtains in warm water with mild detergent – no bleach – then dry them outside.

-If you want to clean all your bathroom fixtures, it is worth reading in detail about How To Clean Bathroom Fixtures.
+If you want to clean all your bathroom fixtures, reading about How To Clean Bathroom Fixtures is worth reading.

 Mop Floors

-Once this is done, you can move on to the actual mopping process with confidence that there won’t be anything left behind that could cause a slip and fall accident in the future.
+Once this is done, you can move on to the actual mopping process with confidence that nothing will be left behind that could cause a slip-and-fall accident in the future.

 Next, go over the entire surface of your tile floors, and then rinse with cold water to remove any residue left behind by the cleaning solution or any dirt that might still be stuck in cracks.

-You can also mop your bathroom floors using hot water and vinegar, which should lift even more grime from the tile itself.
+You can also mop your bathroom floors using hot water and vinegar, which should lift even more grime from the tile.

-For cleaning matte finish bathroom tiles, you can visit here: How To Clean Matte Finish Bathroom Tiles.
+For cleaning matte finish bathroom tiles, visit here: How To Clean Matte Finish Bathroom Tiles.

 FAQ